Quantized nonlinear Hall effect from chiral monopole: Circular dichroism probe

-Now let us compare the finding in Eq. \eqref{eq:circ_dichroism} with the previously known result for $\mathbf{q}$-linear contribution to circular dichroism signal \cite{Weyl_CPGE_speculation}.
-Note that even though $\gamma_E$ and $\gamma_q$ pertain to different kind of response (dc vs ac response), it is still instructive to compare the magnitudes of the signals for future experimental tests.
+The complete derivation of \eqref{eq:circ_dichroism} could be found in supplemental material.
+Now let us compare the finding of Eq. \eqref{eq:circ_dichroism} with the previously known result for $\mathbf{q}$-linear contribution to circular dichroism signal \cite{Weyl_CPGE_speculation}.
+Note that even though $\gamma_E$ and $\gamma_q$ pertain to different kind of response (dc vs ac response), it is still instructive to compare magnitudes of the signals for future experimental tests.
 According to Ref. \cite{Weyl_CPGE_speculation}, $\gamma_q$ reads